 "I would like people to sign up for Earth Warrior portal."

 Dohyeon is a 17-year-old activist from South Korea.
 As a young queer woman, Dohyeon has strived to make this society a more inclusive place for people like her.
-She served as the president of Spectrum, an intersectional feminism club at her school.
-During her tenure, Dohyeon hosted events to spread awareness about gender equality and started a campaign against hate speech.
-Recently, she scaled her work by joining WeTee, a network of teen feminists across South Korea.
+She served as the leader of Spectrum, the intersectional feminism club at her school.
+During her tenure, Dohyeon hosted educational events on gender equality, started a campaign against hate speech, and published an LGBTQ youth magazine.
+Recently, she scaled her work by joining the leadership team of WeTee, a network of young feminist groups across South Korea.
+At WeTee, Dohyeon is currently working on an interview series that features young feminists with radically different backgrounds and experiences.
+The purpose of the series is to shed light on the diversity that exists within the feminist movement.

 Dohyeon is also passionate about climate justice.
-Currently, she is a core member for Youth 4 Climate Action Korea.
-Dohyeon is a plaintiff in a climate lawsuit, suing the Korean government for denying her generation’s fundamental rights to a liveable environment by failing to take adequate action against climate change.
+She has organized multiple climate strikes and engaged in national litigation for climate inaction along with 18 other young people.
 Internationally, she sits on C40’s Global Youth and Mayors Forum.
 In the future, Dohyeon will work to advance the full participation of young people in decision-making spaces.

 One action Dohyeon would like everyone to take: